BlackSnufkin/DeadManSwitch/README.md

 - Perform a forced hard shutdown of the system
 - Display an emergency alert window with a countdown timer
 - Customizable trigger commands and USB device detection
-- Cross-platform compatibility worked on Debian and Windows systems, expected to work on macOS (didnt tested yet)
+- Cross-platform compatibility worked on Linux Windows and macOS

 ## Recommendations